Writing job ads for front-end developers made easy

 Compensation and other perks

 The proposed compensation is one of the key factors in attracting viable professionals to your organization.
-However, the salary alone is not enough to attract top talent.
-The company culture, reputation, work environment, as well as other perks and benefits—all of these factors play an important role in whether people will apply to your ad.
+However, the compensation alone is not enough to attract top tech experts.
+The company culture, reputation, work environment, as well as other perks and benefits all play an important role in whether people will apply to your ad.

 Here’s an example of some perks and benefits to include: